varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 to various kinds of attacks and subversive activities.

-If you have "administrative" HTTP requests, for instance PURGE requests, we recommend that you restrict them to trusted IP numbers/nets using VCL's Access Control Lists.
+If you have "administrative" HTTP requests, for instance PURGE requests, we strongly recommend that you restrict them to trusted IP numbers/nets using VCL's Access Control Lists.

 (XXX: missing ref to ACL)